 In accordance with federal and state law, the Library offers accommodation to the needs of patrons who are accessibility-challenged by the Library’s physical layout.
 We encourage patrons to contact the Office of Accessibility Services to register your defined disability with them and utilize their services, including specially-equipped computers.

 Patrons should feel free to ask at the Reference Desk or contact us in advance when accommodations are needed—for example, for the physical retrieval of books from our shelves, photocopying, scanning, or individual research assistance in a non-distracted environment.
 Every effort will be made by the Library to meet such requests expeditiously.
 For accommodation requests and to make an appointment to learn about our accessibility services, please contact our Access Services Library Liaison, Karen Okamoto (email@example.com or 646-557-4777), or contact the Reference Desk.

 We also encourage using reference assistance by email, telephone at (212) 237-8246, text (SMS) or in person as well as attending our drop- in workshops or making individual appointments with a Reference Librarian for assistance with all of your research and library needs.

 Physical Access to the Library

-For access between the two floors within the Library, please ask the Circulation Desk or Reference Desk for assistance.
+For elevator access between the Haaren Hall lobby and the floors within the Library, please ask the Circulation Desk, the Reference Desk, or the 10th Avenue Public Safety desk for assistance.
 Assistance may also be available from the Office of Accessibility Services.